mozilla/parapara/docs/api.md

 * <code>sessionId</code> (The ID of the latest session) [Required]

 Returns:
-details of the latest session
+details of the latest session using the same format as each of the elements returned in the list of sessions.

 Errors:
 * <code>parallel-change</code> - The provided <code>sessionId</code> did not match the ID of the latest session.
 The <code>error_detail</code> in this case is filled in with the latest session.